MickeWHR/dsmr-swe/README.md

 Reactive power in/out does not work for my meter.
 (2022-12-08) I think that the built in DSMR parser doesn't recognize kVArh/kVAr instead of kvarh/kvar.

+I had lots of connectivity issues with my ESP12F - ESP8266 - D1 mini (Slimmelezer) but solved it by setting a static IP in the router and "manual_ip" in esphome.

 This guy has solved everything with his own parser: https://github.com/psvanstrom/esphome-p1reader